vmg/crustache/README.md

 Crustache, an embeddable templating engine
 ==========================================

-Crustacheeeeeeeeeee.
+> Hubot mustache me C

+CRUSTACHE!
 Shout it loud when you read it.
 With anger.
-It is an (experimental) implementation of the [{{Mustache}}][mustache] templating system, in C, with the goal of improving the speed of other Mustache implementations in higher level languages.
+It is an (experimental) implementation of the [{{Mustache}}][http://mustache.github.com/] templating engine, in C, with the goal of improving the speed of other Mustache implementations in higher level languages.

 You should totally try it out.
 It may blow up your computer.
-Or it may increase the rendering speed of your native Crustache implementation in a dynamic language by up to 40 times.
+Or it may increase the rendering speed of your native Crustache implementation by up to 40 times.
 WHO KNOWS WHATS GONNA HAPPEN.
 DO IT FOR SCIENCE.

+## Features

+Currently Crustache supports all the features available in the original Mustache.
+Yes, even partials.
+Ain't that awesome?

+- Variables
+- Sections (including lambdas, lists, inverted sections)
+- Comments
+- Partials
+- Set tag delimiters

 ## Try out Crustache.rb!